pykeen/pykeen/README.rst

 Summarize the Results of All Experiments
 ****************************************
-To summarize the results of all experiments, run:
+To summarize the results of all experiments, please provide the path to parent directory containing all the experiments as sub-directories, and the path to the output file:

 .. code-block:: sh